schr0841/schr0841/README.md

 - 👋 I'm Greg Schreiter
 - 🔭 I’m currently working on projects for medical data science and general machine learning.
-In 2025 I'm hoping to reproduce some results from classic ML papers, so stay tuned!
+In 2025, I'm hoping to reproduce some results from classic ML papers, so stay tuned!
-- 🌱 The programming languages I use often are Python, SQL and ISLR-level R. I much prefer Python to R because there isn't as much bloat.
+- 🌱 The languages I often use are Python, SQL, and ISLR-level R. I prefer Python to R because there isn't as much bloat.
 - 📫 How to reach me: schreitergregory@gmail.com
-- :point_down: The top 4 pinned projects are from the Data Visualization and Analytics Bootcamp at the University of Minnesota.
-The bottom two pinned repositories are the Medxoom-2020 (Georgia Tech MS Analytics capstone project), and the repo for in-progress work on the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow".
+- :point_down: The top 4 pinned projects are from the Data Visualization and Analytics Bootcamp at the University of Minnesota (2024).
+You may also find the repo for my in-progress work on the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow."

 <!--